Occupational Therapy Fetac Level 5 Assignments

-Only Occupational Therapist registered with the relevant area registration board may use the protected professional title.
+Only Occupational Therapists registered with the relevant area registration board may use the protected professional title.

-UK/Northern Ireland: In order to practice in Ireland and the UK areas as an occupational therapist, occupational therapy assistant, you must be registered with the Health Professions Council.
+UK/Northern Ireland: To practice in Ireland and the UK areas as an occupational therapist, or occupational therapy assistant, you must be registered with the Health Professions Council.

-To become occupational therapist students need to do the FETAC/QQI level 5 course that contains 2 modules – Occupational Therapy Assistant Practice Level 5 N22825, Occupational Therapy Assistant Theory Level 5 N22826.
+To become occupational therapists students need to do the FETAC/QQI level 5 course that contains 2 modules – Occupational Therapy Assistant Practice Level 5 N22825, and Occupational Therapy Assistant Theory Level 5 N22826.

 The occupational therapist treats injured, ill, and disabled patients by guiding them through the therapeutic use of everyday activities.